Reddit Quarantines Trump-Loving Subreddit The_Donald After Calls For Violence Against Police

-Reddit has moved to quarantine the Donald Trump-loving subreddit r/The_Donald after a spate of messages calling for politically fueled violence.
+Reddit has moved to quarantine the Donald Trump-loving subreddit r/The_Donald after a spate of messages calling for politically-fueled violence.

 The subreddit, which has been promoted as the largest online community for supporters of President Trump, had seen a surge in posts regarding the recent political standoff in Oregon, which has been marked with tensions and threats of violence.
 Many of the posts and statements from users made threats against police officers, some vague and others direct.